 We won’t be surprised to hear about some walleye being caught downriver on the Middle Fork Willamette (and into the mainstem) as well.

 Increasingly, bass are showing up in the catches in the river below Dexter Dam, including both smallmouth and largemouth bass.
 Both species of bass also are common in both Dexter Reservoir and Lookout Point Lake upriver.

 Typical bass lures such as soft plastic grubs on jig heads, crankbaits, spinners and other lures will catch bass, as will a simple nightcrawler drifted through pools and pockets.

 This is the Oakridge stretch, from below Hills Creek Reservoir to the upper end of Lookout Point Reservoir.

 This area has long been maintained as a catch-and-release fishery for wild trout, and it can be very productive for fly anglers.
 It’s less popular than the McKenzie in this regard, but it also faces less pressure.

 Bank access is available at several points along Highway 58 and local roads, plus at Greenwaters Park on the east side of Oakridge.
 Skilled boaters can navigate the lower end when water conditions allow.

 This stretch is open year-round but anglers must only use artificial flies and lures, not bait.
 Only fin-clipped trout may be kept.
-These are not stocked, but the occasional hatchery-marked fish may slip downstream from Hills Creek Reservoir.
+These are not stocked, but the occasional hatchery-marked fish may slip downstream.

-This section of stream is likely to get better for strictly catch-and-release angling with artificial flies and lures only for all wild trout species, including native cutthroat, rainbow and bull trout and even non-native brook trout (which can be mistaken for bull trout and in this stream must be released, which is different than many Oregon waters).
+This section of stream is likely to get better for strictly catch-and-release angling with artificial flies and lures only for all wild trout species, including native cutthroat, rainbow, and bull trout.

 With changes in several recent years, it would be a great idea to check angling regulations before going fishing.